 If that’s not you, then just sign-up and join the choir at the first rehearsal of the semester!
 The most common places to start are Glee Club and University Community Chorus, but there's a spot for everyone.
 If you have questions about which group might be right for you, reach out to the director of choral activities, Dr. Felipe.

 Choral placements are short and painless.
 The entire experience lasts 5–7 minutes and is as much for you to meet the conductors as for them to meet and hear you.
 In the placement you will:

-- Sing a prepared piece in which you sound great (we’ll provide a pianist and, if you don’t have anything prepared, you can sing something familiar like My Country ’Tis of Thee)
+- Sing a prepared piece in which you sound great (we’ll provide a pianist and, if you don’t have anything prepared, you can sing something familiar like The Star-Spangled Banner or My Country ’Tis)

 - Read a short exercise to demonstrate your reading ability.